dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 {% endraw %}
 {% endhighlight %}

-As you can see here, we're providing a link if the user isn't logged in, to log in.
-And if they are logged in, there are 2 links, one to log out, one to access the admin section (For this purpose it's to create a new author).
+As you can see, now we provide a link so that unauthenticated users can log in.
+If they are logged in, two links are shown: one to log out and one to access the admin section.

 ## Next Steps